macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  Smiling, Tyrion shook his head.
 "You are too beautiful for words, sweetling, but I've grown fond of Alayaya's remedy."

  "You've never tried mine.
-Milord never chooses anyone but ‘Yaya.
+Milord never chooses anyone but 'Yaya.
 She's good but I'm better, don't you want to see?"

  "Next time, perhaps."
 Tyrion had no doubt that Dancy would be a lively handful.
 She was pug-nosed and bouncy, with